Ilham-2423/Algebraic-Structures/README.md

 # Study of Acts Over Monoids

-This repository documents my undergraduate research project titled *"A Study of Acts Over Monoids"*, completed as part of my Bachelor's and Master's in Mathematics at the Central University of Kashmir (2023–2024).
+This project is part of my Bachelor's and Master's research in Mathematics at the Central University of Kashmir (2023–2024).

-## Overview
+## 🔍 Overview

-The project explores the algebraic structure of S-acts over monoids with a focus on:
+This repository explores the algebraic structure of S-acts over monoids.
+Key areas include:

 - Subdirectly irreducible acts
 - Congruences on S-acts
 - Composition series of subacts

-## Tools Used
+## 🧮 Tools Used

-- LaTeX (for formal documentation and mathematical expressions)
+- **LaTeX**: For documentation and formal proof writing
-- Python (to simulate and visualize monoid operations)
+- **Python**: To simulate and visualize monoid operations
+- **Jupyter Notebook**: For exploratory programming and demonstration

-## Learning Outcomes
+## 📈 Learning Outcomes

-- Developed a deeper understanding of abstract algebra
+- Deep understanding of algebraic structures in abstract algebra
-- Connected pure mathematical concepts to theoretical computer science and logic Add initial README.md with project summary
+- Linked mathematical theory with programming logic and computer science concepts

+## 📂 Files
+- `acts_monoids_simulation.ipynb`: Jupyter notebook with visual and interactive simulations
+- `acts_monoids_simulation.py`: Python script version

+## 🧠 Future Scope
+This work lays the foundation for future studies in categorical algebra and computational logic.

+---